wodenx/Bodiless-JS/packages/bodiless-organisms/doc/MainMenu.md

  - `asMegaMenuBase` - A Bodiless HOC generator that creates a basic structure of the Mega Menu.
 It may serve as a base for various views on the Menu data, including a site's main menu, a burger menu, and breadcrumbs.
  - `withMegaMenuDesign` - Applies the specified design to the main menu and all submenus.
- - `asMegaMenu` - Applies base Mega Menu styles responsible for the menu layout and behavior.
+ - `asMegaMenuTopNav` - Applies base Top Mega Menu styles responsible for the menu layout and behavior.
  - `asMenuLink` - A helper HOC to create an editable `MenuLink` which supports an Active Page via Design API.
  - `asMenuTout` - A helper HOC to convert a menu item into a Tout.